MisterHW/BSICS-SVR/doc/readme_keepalive.md

 ![](img/TCP_KEEPIDLE.PNG)

-New defaults can be specified in lwipopts.h:
+New defaults need to be placed in lwipopts.h, which is included earlier than tcp_priv.h and takes precedence:

 	/* USER CODE BEGIN 0 */